faenrandir/a_careful_examination/documents/polygamy/denials/response_to_brian_hales_polygamy_denials.md

 We have no evidence that Joseph ever thought about Islamic polygamy in this manner.
 Regardless, if he were answer with these "codes" in mind, he was equivocating (which is a type of lie) and clearly deceiving his listeners (a "lie" according to the Gospel Principles manual).

+> LDS scholar Danel Bachman observed: “Most of these denials stressed semantical and theological technicalities.
+That is, the language of the defense was carefully chosen to disavow practices that did not accurately represent Church doctrines.

+Virtual every denial claimed or strongly implied that nobody had more than one wife.
+Yet, everyone involved in polygamy referred to themselves as married and husband and wife.

+> Todd Compton concurred: “Faced with the necessity of keeping polygamy secret, the Mormon authorities generally chose to disavow the practice, sometimes using language with coded double meanings.”

+Equivocation is the act of communicating with two meanings.
+It is deception (and a lie) when the code is used with the intent to deceive.

+> Denying polygamy on a technicality may not satisfy some observers.

+Once a person has read all the denials, it is clear that they are deceptive, regardless of which tactics are being used.

+> Fawn Brodie affirmed: “The denials of polygamy uttered by the Mormon leaders between 1835 and 1852, when it was finally admitted, are a remarkable series of evasions and circumlocutions involving all sorts of verbal gymnastics.”
+In this, she is not incorrect.

+Verbal gymnastics is a synonym for doublespeak, which is equivocation.
+It deceived the listeners (and was used with the intent to decieve the listeners, so they were lies).

+> However, Joseph knew from his experience in Kirtland, Ohio, in 1836 that plural marriage would not be easily accepted by even staunch believers and members of his own family.
+To divulge more details than absolutely required might risk provoking violent reactions.
+Apparently, that was not a risk he was willing to take.

+This is the final hedge---Joseph couldn't avoid deceiving everyone around him because he feared for his and everyone's safety.
+Be that as it may, it does not alter that his (and other leaders') words were deceptive and therefore constituted a lie in their effect.